ThibautCoudroy/SMPE/README.md

 - [x] Set up a computational document system (Jupyter).
 - [x] Report the URL of your git project, your mattermost ID on the [Pad](https://codimd.math.cnrs.fr/Dai2ZzqzTwezOMZVIyMN-g#).

-# 6/10
+# 5/10

 ## Homework

  - [x] Start learning R by reading this [R crash course for computer scientists](https://htmlpreview.github.io/?https://github.com/alegrand/SMPE/blob/master/sessions/2022_10_Grenoble/R_crash_course.html)
- - [ ] Complete the two data analysis/visualization in a clean R notebook and upload in your github/gitlab space.
-Make sure we can easily find it when landing on your page. :)
+ - [ ] Criticize every figure of Jean-Marc’s slides by:
+     i.
+Applying the checklist for good graphics ii.
+Proposing a better representation (hand-drawing is fine) that passes the checklist
+ - [ ] Report this work for at least 3 figures here
  - [ ] MOOC: Complete exercise 5 of module 2 (/Challenger/).
 Write a short text explaining what is good and wrong about this document (you may want to provide an updated version of the notebook) and upload on your github/gitlab space.